 LandPaths’ beloved Rancho Mark West and Riddell Preserves were burned in the Glass and Walbridge Fires in September and August, 2020.
 Riddell is scarred by two miles of bulldozed fire breaks.
 Erosion control measures are needed immediately to protect Crane and Kelly Creeks at Riddell Preserve, and at Rancho Mark West the critically important Mark West Creek.

-Right now, the land needs us.
+The land needs us.

-Right now, the community needs us.
+The community needs us.

 Every donation of any and every size helps make vital work possible.